MarenS/woodle_backend/readme.md

                         user: E-Mail Adress of the user, who created this appointment
                         attendance: E-Mail Adresses of users, who wants to use this appointment
                         maybeAttendance: if maxNumber > size of attendance : the user will fill in maybeAttendance
+    Response:           201: appointment is created; 400: appointment NOT created

 Details: Appointment.java needs description (String), startDate (old start) (String), endDate (String), attendance (ArrayList<String>), maybeAttendance (ArrayList<String>), user (String), maxNumber (int)